The Early Years

 The LDR didn't exist until the General War era.
 And even if they did, it would be (technologically) irrelevant since gatling phasers had not yet been invented.

 The Jindarians were around, but not bothering anyone.
 Or, more properly, no one was bothering them.
-Since their technology was also unchanged, anyone who ran across them would have been massively overmatched.
-As a result, everyone would have quickly learned to just leave them alone.
+Since their technology was also unchanged, anyone who ran across them would have been massively over-matched.
+As a result, everyone quickly learned to just leave them alone.

 Go back to my SFB main page.
 (Including my General War era shipyard and SFB links.)